 - The decedent had an estate valued at $1,000,000 or more and was an Oregon resident or a nonresident that owned Oregon real property when they died.

 - The estate made estimated tax payments and the gross estate was later determined to be less than $1 million.
 This filing is a request to claim a refund.

-For certain large estates valued at $5,120,000 or more, Federal Form 706 may also need to be filed with the IRS.
-For estates formed after 2017, Form 706 is required only if the estate is valued at more than $10 million.
+For certain large estates valued at $10 million or more, Federal Form 706 may also need to be filed with the IRS.

 We recognize that preparation of these tax returns can be complex.
 You may wish to make an appointment with one of our staff members experienced in estate matters prior to completing these tax organizers.